 This process requires owners and operators of USTs to report suspected releases, investigate suspected releases, and determine if a confirmed release requires cleanup.
 In addition, the requirements describe when spills and overfills from an UST system must be reported and cleaned up.
 These rules also apply to petroleum releases from unregulated tanks.

-Depending on site-specific conditions, remediation measures at a petroleum release site may include the use of activity and use limitations implemented through a legal instrument called an Environmental Covenant.
+Depending on site-specific conditions, remediation measures at a petroleum release site may include activity and use limitations implemented through a legal instrument called an environmental covenant.